broxtronix/spark-gce/README.md

  - Instances run on Google Compute Engine rather than Amazon's EC2
  - Instances run Ubuntu 14.04 rather than Amazon Linux (CentOS)
  - The default pyspark environment is [Anaconda 2.1.0](http://continuum.io/) with python 2.7
- - At the moment Hadoop, Shark, and Tachyon are not pre-installed (pull requests welcome)
+ - At the moment Shark and Tachyon are not pre-installed (pull requests welcome)

 This is a fork of the Spark GCE script originally written by [Sigmoid Analytics](https://github.com/sigmoidanalytics/spark_gce).
 This fork